NattapongSiri/permutator/readme.md

 - `k_permutation_sync` function that return product into Arc<RwLock<>> given in function parameter
 - `unsafe_k_permutation` unsafe function that return product into mutable pointer given in function parameter
 ## Notes
+### HeapPermutation struct has inconsistent `next` function design than other
+HeapPermutation struct provide two `next` functions.
+One is conform to `Iterator` trait.
+Another is just a mimic to `Iterator` but return a reference instead of an owned value.
+However, the way it return value is different comparing to all other struct in this crate.
+This is because the permutation is done in place.
+This struct borrow mutable slice of data.
+If it take another `result` of borrowed mutable slice again then it'll leave the borrowed data given on constructor untouch and keep mutating the function parameter `result` instead.
+And since this struct borrow a mutable slice already, the same mutable slice cannot be mutable borrow again in each next call.
+Thus, require user to duplicate data, one into constructor which will be leave untouch, another into each next call.

+To make it simpler and cleaner, the `next` function that mimic `Iterator` will not borrow mutable slice like all other struct in this crate but return a result through Option that return from function.
 ### Performance concern
 - Generally speaking, the standard callback function give highest throughput but the return result is a borrowed data with lifetime valid only in that callback scope.
 - The crate provides three built-in methods to share result.